About

 He is an award-winning lecturer and facilitator having taught at the University of Canberra, Southern Cross University, and in corporate training.

-He is a founding director of Yes Quest International that facilitates young adults to identify and develop their unique talents.
 He has been Chairman and CEO of Dharma Care, an Australian charity that supports the most destitute and disadvantaged people in regional communities around the world.
 His career focus has been on assisting organisations and their teams to reach their potential.
 He lives in northern New South Wales, Australia.
-He is fascinated by history, geopolitics, social change, and the visual arts.